IBR Recertification Form and Steps To Take While Applying

 IBR Recertification Form

-You can re-certify Income-Based Repayment and the three other income-driven repayment plans either at studentloans.gov or by sending a paper form to your servicers.
-Below are the set information you will need to provide;
+You can recertify Income-Based Repayment and the three other income-driven repayment plans either at studentloans.gov or by sending a paper form to your services.
+Below is the set information you will need to provide;

 Recertifying online is typically faster and easier.
-Studentloans.gov offers online access to your tax records via the IRS Data Retrieval Tool, shares your request with multiple servicers (if you have them) and confirms your request via email.
-Having that digital trail may prove handy if your servicer says it hasn’t received your information.
+Studentloans.gov offers online access to your tax records via the IRS Data Retrieval Tool, shares your request with multiple services (if you have them), and confirms your request via email.
+Having that digital trail may prove handy if your service provider says it hasn’t received your information.

 Read Also:

-Completing IDR Certification Form or (IBR Recertification Form)
+Completing IDR Certification Form or the IBR Recertification Form

 The form is the same for both initial certification and recertification on the IDR plan.

-You can complete this form online or paper.
+You can complete this form online or on paper.
 Take note that if you file the IDR certification form on paper and have multiple student loan servicers, you’ll need to fill out a separate form for each loan servicer.
-Some loan servicers require the paper application, so call them first to find out.
-I have carefully highlighted the steps in going about it below;
+Some loan servicers require a paper application, so call them first to find out.
+I have carefully highlighted the steps to going about it below;

 Step 1: Log into the IDR Certification Application